Five people in hospital after fire breaks out at takeaway and flats

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Five people have been taken to hospital after a fire broke out at a takeaway restaurant and flats in north London.
+Five people have been taken to hospital after a fire destroyed a takeaway restaurant and damaged two flats in north London.

 Around 100 firefighters were called to tackle the blaze on Seven Sisters Road in Holloway in the early hours of Thursday.

-Half of the ground floor where the restaurant is located, as well as two flats on the first and second floors of the building, were ablaze, the London Fire Brigade (LFB) said.
+The ground floor restaurant was destroyed and the roof collapsed while two flats on the first and second floors of the building were damaged, the London Fire Brigade (LFB) said.

-Five people were treated at the scene before being taken to hospital.
+Five people were treated at the scene before being taken to hospital suffering with smoke inhalation.

 A spokesperson for the London Ambulance Service said: “We were called at 3.51am today to reports of a fire on Seven Sisters Road.